alq3/CRUD-API-Finance-App/README.md

 # CRUD-API-Finance-App

-This project includes a foundational backend CRUD RESTful API for a personal finance app written in C#, using modern frameworks, showcasing a way software can be used to solve a real-world problem.
+This project implements a foundational backend RESTful CRUD API for a personal finance app, written in C# using modern frameworks.
+It demonstrates how software can be applied to solve real-world problems.

 Tech stack includes :
 - ASP.NET Core 9 (Web API)